 The draft plan was initially presented to the community in October 2014.
-Following revisions based on feedback from the community as well as members of the Planning Commission and Board of Supervisors, the revised plan was considered by the Planning Commission on [insert date] and ultimately approved by the Board of Supervisors on [insert date].
+Following revisions based on feedback from the community as well as members of the Planning Commission and Board of Supervisors, the revised plan was considered by the Planning Commission on October 13, 2016 and ultimately approved by the Board of Supervisors on February 14, 2017.